Get to know the project root element

 Show latest change details

-A dialog reads and displays all project information available in the repository (see chapter "View checkout and change information").
+A dialog reads and displays all project information available in the repository (check out "View checkout and change information").

 Show checkout details

 A dialog reads and displays all project information available in the repository.
-Make sure to check out the project (see chapter "View checkout and change information").
+Make sure to check out the project (check out "View checkout and change information").

 Jump to Object

-Each object in Tosca Commander has a UniqueId (see chapter "UniqueId") and a NodePath (see chapter "NodePath").
+Each object in Tosca Commander has a UniqueId (check out "UniqueId") and a NodePath (check out "NodePath").
 Find these properties in Tosca Commander in the right column in the Properties tab.

 With the function Jump to Object, Tosca Commander allows for directly accessing objects by entering the UniqueId or the NodePath.